 Fataar is currently a member of Heritage Western Cape’s Impact Assessment committee and one of 100+ invited Placemaking-X leaders.
 Has formally served on the board of Cape Town Tourism, Sustainable Cities Collective and founded the Young Urbanists group in 2013.

-As a curator he co-curated Department of Design in 2014 with Christine de Baan, the #cocreateDESIGN Festival 2018 and 2019, the Constructing Future Cities residency and was appointed by the SA Cities Network to curate the programme of South Africa’s 1st edition of the Urban Festival in 2020.
+As a curator he co-curated Department of Design in 2014 with Christine de Baan, the #cocreateDESIGN Festival 2018 and 2019, the Constructing Future Cities residency , South Africa’s 1st edition of the Urban Festival 2020 and RISE Africa 2021.

 Rashiq holds a Bachelor of Business Science in Actuarial Science degree from the University of Cape Town with a major in finance and economics and previously worked at one of the largest insurance companies in South Africa.